blackTieV2/ZEIT8028/Assignments/Assignment2/Notes/Findings.md

    - **Check for Persistence**: Investigate whether the malware installed any persistence mechanisms, such as registry keys or scheduled tasks, to survive reboots.
    - **Review Network Traffic**: Examine network logs to see if the malware attempted to communicate with external IPs, potentially exfiltrating data or downloading additional payloads.
    - **Correlate with Other Artifacts**: Cross-reference the execution of `RESUME.DOC.EXE` with other suspicious activities in system logs, memory dumps, and user behavior to build a comprehensive timeline of the attack.
+---
+## `vagrant-shell.ps1` PowerShell script.

+### Key Event Data Points:

+1. **Event ID 4104 (PowerShell Script Block Logging)**
+   - **Content of Script Blocks**:
+     - The script references a file, `vagrant-shell.ps1`, stored in the `/tmp/` directory, and it performs operations such as creating file streams, handling file paths, and clearing PowerShell script block caches.
+     - Functions like `Cleanup`, `Check-Files`, and `Get-SHA1Sum` suggest that the script might be verifying the integrity of files by calculating their SHA1 hashes and comparing them with known values.
+     - The script contains a section to ensure a destination directory exists and, if it doesn't, it creates it (`mkdir $parent`).
+     - It also calls an internal PowerShell method `ClearScriptBlockCache`, likely intended to manage memory usage or to remove traces of previously executed script blocks, which is suspicious.

+2. **Event ID 600 (PowerShell Host Startup)**
+   - **Host Application**: The PowerShell script was executed with the command line: `C:\Windows\System32\WindowsPowerShell\v1.0\powershell.exe -ExecutionPolicy Bypass -OutputFormat Text -file c:\tmp\vagrant-shell.ps1`.
+   - **Execution Policy**: The `-ExecutionPolicy Bypass` parameter is significant because it allows the script to bypass system-wide execution policies, which is often seen in malicious scripts to avoid detection.
+   - **Providers Started**: The logs show that various providers like `Registry`, `Alias`, `FileSystem`, and `Function` were started, indicating that the script was interacting with these components.

+3. **Event ID 400 and 403 (PowerShell Engine State Changes)**
+   - These events log changes in the state of the PowerShell engine, such as starting and stopping, associated with the execution of the `vagrant-shell.ps1` script.

+### Analysis:

+- **Malicious Indicators**:
+  - **Bypass Execution Policy**: The use of `-ExecutionPolicy Bypass` is a red flag.
+It suggests that the script is trying to avoid any restrictions that might prevent it from running, which is typical behavior for malicious or unauthorized scripts.
+  - **Clearing Script Block Cache**: The script includes code to clear the PowerShell script block cache.
+This could be an attempt to remove traces of previously executed code, which is suspicious and could indicate an effort to hide malicious activity.
+  - **File Integrity Checks**: The script performs SHA1 hash checks on files, which could either be a legitimate operation (e.g., ensuring the integrity of configuration files) or could be part of a malware's internal checks to ensure its payloads haven't been tampered with.